AI Slop and the Software Commons: Evidence from the Discourse

 \textbf{Reviewers absorb the cost of AI generation.} The workload asymmetry is the first externality.
 Grazing common land is easy; conserving it is not.
 Generating slop is cheap; reviewing it is not.
 One team reported 30 pull requests per day split across six reviewers.
 Another described being turned into \emph{``the first human being to ever lay eyes on this code.''} A third captured the inversion: \emph{``They're literally just using you to do their job, i.e., critically evaluate and understand their \textit{AI slop} and give it the next prompt.''} The burden falls on whoever is downstream of the generator.
 Humans are left to clean up, an inversion of the agency that AI assistance was supposed to provide.

 The asymmetry does not dissolve once AI output improves.
 A few months after shutting down the bug-bounty program, the \textit{curl} project reported that \textit{AI slop} submissions had largely stopped.
 However, they had been replaced by a rising volume of legitimate, AI-assisted security reports that placed maintainers under comparable load.\footnote{Daniel Stenberg, LinkedIn, April 2026: \emph{``Over the last few months, we have stopped getting AI slop security reports in the \#curl project.
 They're gone.
 Instead we get an ever-increasing amount of really good security reports, almost all done with the help of AI [$\ldots$] submitted in a never-before seen frequency and put us under serious load.'' \url{https://www.linkedin.com/posts/danielstenberg_hackerone-share-7446667043380076545-RX9b}}} The quality had improved; the workload had not.
-Generation remains cheap relative to review regardless of what is being generated.
+The Linux kernel security list reached the same breaking point through volume alone.
+In May 2026, Linus Torvalds reported that it had become \emph{``almost entirely unmanageable,''} as many researchers ran identical AI tools, surfaced the same real bugs, and buried maintainers in duplicate reports of issues often fixed weeks earlier.\footnote{Linus Torvalds, Linux 7.1-rc4 release announcement, LKML, 17 May 2026: \emph{``the continued flood of AI reports has basically made the security list almost entirely unmanageable, with enormous duplication due to different people finding the same things with the same tools.''} \url{https://lkml.org/lkml/2026/5/17/896}} Generation remains cheap relative to review regardless of what is being generated.